-Turning Canberra into a digital hub
+Turning Canberra into a Global Digital Hub

 The Government has set its sights on making our national capital a global digital hub.
 Through initiatives such as Digital Canberra, developing a cloud computing-friendly environment, and harnessing the city’s technology-focused entrepreneurs and innovators, that vision is fast becoming a reality.